usnistgov/NED/README.md

 <img width="950" height="1232" alt="ned_erd" src="https://github.com/user-attachments/assets/52debba8-324a-43c4-9f27-7906e7200c7c" />

 ## Repository Organization
-- **db.sqlite3** - SQL implementation of the NED database.
+- **resources/data/** - Canonical JSON data files serving as the single source of truth for the database.
-- **ned_app** - Django application (python) facilitating database management (e.g., model definition, etc).
+- **ned_app** - Django application (python) facilitating database management (e.g., model definition, serializers, management commands).
 - **ned_proj** - Django project settings.
-- **resources** - General project data resources, including formatted JSON example files for data ingest into sqlite database.
+- **resources/example_data/** - Template JSON files for contributors to use when adding new data.
 - **scripts** - General project scripts that are outside the Django application management process.
 - **visualization_tools** - Jupyter notebook workflows that interact with the NED database to illustrate backend interactions via python.
+- **db.sqlite3** - SQLite database file (disposable build artifact, generated from JSON data via `python manage.py ingest`).

 ### Data Schema
 Model and field descriptions are provided in the docstrings in ned_app/models.py.
 The overview below provides a brief description of two of the fields found in the experiment model.